 Jojoba Oil (aka Jojoba wax)

 If you could have only one carrier oil to use in your aromatherapy practice or personal care products, I would strongly suggest organic Jojoba wax.
-It is versatile, safe, non-toxic and highly stable making it the most popular carrier oil used in aromatherapy today.
-We use it in every class at the Aromatic Wisdom Institute for everything from massage blends, to body butters to foaming hand soap.
+It is versatile, safe, non-toxic, and highly stable making it the most popular carrier oil used in aromatherapy today.
+We use it in every class at the Aromatic Wisdom Institute for everything from massage blends, to body butter to foaming hand soap.
 I even use it at home to polish my wood furniture!

 Jojoba “oil” is produced from the beans of the Simmondsia chinensis plant.
 The Jojoba plant is a perennial woody shrub native to the desert regions of southern Arizona, southern California, and northwestern Mexico.
 Jojoba is (pronounced ho-HO-ba)

 In truth, Jojoba isn’t an “oil” since oils contain triglycerides, which are fragile and oxidize (become rancid).
 This is great news because not only will it not become rancid, but it will extend the shelf life of other oils!
 So if it’s not an oil, what is it?
 Jojoba is actually a liquid wax ester, much like the esters humans produce in their skin.
 This also means it is temperature sensitive and hardens when cold.
 You might want to take that into consideration when making products for different climates.